 - Recognize and discuss the management procedures within specific production schemes for each species of farm animals (as studied in this program). - Develop a working knowledge of animal anatomy and physiology (those animals studied in this program).
-Use this knowledge to help in diagnosing certain physical ailments and common health problems of farm animals. - Develop a working knowledge of animal nutrition and health as it relates to animal feeds and ration requirements for common farm animals (cattle, sheep, hogs, horses). - Identify the basic principles of animal development for the production of mean products for human consumption, to include food safety, nutritive value, inspection, and grading.
+Use this knowledge to help in diagnosing certain physical ailments and common health problems of farm animals. - Develop a working knowledge of animal nutrition and health as it relates to animal feeds and ration requirements for common farm animals (cattle, sheep, hogs, horses). - Identify the basic principles of animal development for the production of mean products for human consumption, to include food safety, nutritive value, inspection, and grading

 Year One

 Quarter One Credits

 AGPR 110, Livestock Production

 AGPR 120, Agricultural Chemistry 5

 AGRI 102, Farm Records and Analysis 5

-Total Credits
+Total Credits 15

 Quarter Two Credits

-AGPR 112, Feeds and Feeding
+AGPR 112, Feeds and Feeding 5

 AGPR 140, Agriculture Safety and Pesticides 5

-AMATH 105, Introduction to Quantitative Problem Solving for the
+AMATH 105, Introduction to Quantitative

-Trades (M)
+Problem Solving for the Trades (M)5

 IFA 022, AHA Heartsaver First Aid/CPR4

-Total Credits15.4
+Total Credits

 Quarter Three Credits

-AENG 100, Writing in the Workplace (W) 5
+ACOM 102, Communication in the Workplace (O) 5

 AGPR 115, Animal Health and Disease 5

 AGPR 197, Project Design

-WTM 135, Issues in Agriculture and Natural Resources (R) 5
+Elective

 Total Credits 16

-Year One Total .
-46.4
+Year One Total 46.4

-Grand Total .
-46.4
+Grand Total 46.4